NIPOSoftwareBV/Nfield-SDK/Postman/README.md

 - DomainTestName: `SignIn` Domain name
 - DomainTestUserName: `SignIn` User name
 - DomainTestUserPassword: `SignIn` User password
 - SurveyTestName (Optional): Name of a known domain survey.
-Used to fill automatically the Survey Is collection variable, in order to target your survey requests with respect to a specific survey.
+Used to fill automatically the SurveyId collection variable, in order to target your survey requests with respect to a specific survey.

 ![Environment Variables](./media/environment.jpg)
 *Figure 1.
 Postman environment*